chordcore/chordcore.github.io/README.md

 Find chord names by selecting keys on the built-in virtual piano<br/>
 <img src="chordcore_reverse_chord_finder.png" width="301" height="163">

-### No install, easy portability, offline use
+### No install, easy portability, no internet connection needed
-Small-sized .exe file without the need for installing and internet access
+Small-sized, portable executable file without the need to install it or connect it to the internet

 ### Updateable chord database
 Manually update your ChordCore database with new (missing) chord types and symbols<br/>